Cache Creek Road

 The single-track is great for beginner and intermediate mountain bike riders.
 A loop can be made to return riders to their original starting-point when connecting the Cache Creek and Putt Putt trails.
 The Putt Putt trail has gentle grounds suitable for beginners, and the fast downhills, steep hills, and tight corners provide a thrilling challenge for all skill levels.
 The trail can be ridden in either direction, but beginning at the tail of Cache Creek provides an exhilarating route with more downhills.

 Yellowstone National Park

-By bike is undoubtedly one of the best ways to journey through Yellowstone National Park in Jackson Hole, particularly in the spring.
-Traveling the park by bike allows you to avoid dense crowds while appreciating the scenic backdrop.
+Touring Yellowstone by bike is undoubtedly one of the best ways to journey through Yellowstone National Park in Jackson Hole, particularly in the spring.
+Traveling through the park by bike allows you to avoid dense crowds while appreciating the scenic backdrop.
 Because road conditions can be very unpredictable, cyclists are asked to respect the rules of the road and ride with caution.
 It is recommended to be prepared with plenty of food and water because services within the park are limited.
 Cyclists are also advised to respect the diverse wildlife they may encounter, including bison that may cross paths with cyclists on the road.
 If this happens, riders should try to turn around.

 Old Pass Road